-NextGen's focus is on green power development and waste/power/biochemical processes.
+Conference call discussions were held to discuss possible synergies between the IES complex effort and NextGen's focus on green power development and waste/power/biochemical processes.
 Synergies exist and contact with NextGen will continue with them as the IES complex effort develops.
-Conference calls and email discussions are ongoing as of winter 2018.